Updated: Nov 7

 The key to a successful look is to create 1-2 photo-worthy spots where you spend most of your decoration energy (I did the same strategy for my wedding which ended up in a magazine publication alongside weddings three times the budget as ours!).

 Don't waste your time planning tons of activities for 4-year-olds.
 They were happy just running around with toys.
-I DID plan two activities which you can check out below.
+I DID plan two activities that you can check out below.

 Get a feel for whether your child would be okay if another kid showed up in the same costume.
 In the beginning, I just told everyone to dress tropical.
 Once I confirmed that Hux would be cool if another Maui showed up, I announced it was Moana themed.